wp-plugins/post-grid/readme.txt

 == Description ==

-Query post from your custom post types and create
+Query post from your custom post types and create awesome grid.

 Use any where by short-codes and easy customize via short-code generator page, you can display or hide grid meta items like post authors, post date, post categories, post tags and etc.